lycheeverse/lycheeverse.github.io/rate-limiting.md

 flag / `GITHUB_TOKEN` env var.
 ```

-it means you're getting rate-limited.
+it means **you're getting rate-limited** 😐.
 As per the message, you can make lychee
 use a GitHub personal access token to circumvent this.

 The token can be generated in your GitHub account settings page.
 A personal